JudeYu99/APPLES/README.md

 ## 2. Usage

-  1) Anaconda is recommended for the APPLES and only Unix/Linux/MacOS operating systems are allowed.
+  1) ***Anaconda*** is recommended for the APPLES and only Unix/Linux/MacOS operating systems are allowed.
+  2) External software to install: [***ChromeDriver***](https://sites.google.com/a/chromium.org/chromedriver/home)
-  2) Python packages in need: os, re, string, sys, time, numpy, scipy, pandas, prody, wget, selenium
+  3) Python packages in need: ***os, re, string, sys, time, numpy, scipy, pandas, prody, wget, selenium***
-  3) R packages in need: NACEN
+  4) R packages in need: ***NACEN***
-  4) Python language version: >= 3.7
+  5) Python language version: >= 3.7
-  5) R language version: >= 3.2.0
+  6) R language version: >= 3.2.0
-  6) NACEN package can be downloaded in the website: http://sysbio.suda.edu.cn/NACEN/NACEN.rar.
-NACEN requires DSSP programme for building AAN which can be installed with command:
+  7) NACEN package can be downloaded from the website: http://sysbio.suda.edu.cn/NACEN/NACEN.rar.
+NACEN requires DSSP program for building AAN (Amino Acid Network) which can be installed with command:
   ```
   conda install -c salilab dssp
   ```
   7) The input of the program is a PDB file containing multiple chains and users can choose the chains they need.
-Before running ***Run_APPLES.py***, please modify line 35, line 37 for PDB chain identifiers and line 38 for PDB files.
-Then, change the working directory into codes folder and run the following command.
+Before running ***Run_APPLES.py***, please modify line 39, line 40 for PDB chain identifiers and line 41 for PDB files.
+Then, change the working directory into **codes** folder and run the following command.
   ```
   python3 Run_APPLES.py
   ```